rainlanguage/rain-sdk/docs/classes/humanfriendlyread.md

 ### get(\_state, \_config)

-Obtain the friendly output from an script.
+Obtain the friendly output from an StateConfig/script.

 <b>Signature:</b>